 Consider your options.
-There are several excellent training colleges around South Africa that specialise in a variety of trades such as gastronomy, carpentry, fashion design, nursing, welding, and graphic design.
+There are several excellent training colleges around South Africa that specialize in a variety of trades such as gastronomy, carpentry, fashion design, nursing, welding, and graphic design.
 It’s not uncommon for students qualified in these fields to find jobs more easily than for students who leave university with the bare minimum.
 And if you have no idea what you’d like to do after school, why not take a gap year?
 Find a part-time job.
 If you can afford to, travel.
 It’s far better to use this year productively than to suffer the consequences of a rushed decision to enrol at university at all cost.

-2. Do your Homework (no, not that Homework)
+2. Do your homework (no, not that homework)

 There is a famous story of a first-year student who arrived at the registration office (when this was still done manually in the admin offices) on registration day.
 When asked what he intended to study, his reply was brief but memorable: ‘What do you have available?’
 That’s NOT how you should make one of the biggest decisions in your life.

 Do your homework about what you want to study.
 There are many ways to do this, but often students (and their parents) go to great lengths gathering information that is at best trivial.
 Career councillors can provide helpful advice, but their advice can sometimes be very basic; they can help you distinguish broadly between medicine, engineering, or languages, but they’re not necessarily the best experts on subject choice and combinations.
 Instead, why not visit the university open day, talk to the university recruitment officers, or even make an appointment with a lecturer in the two or three programmes that interest you (see next point)?